Do you like science, traveling, and meeting new people?

 I personally enjoyed learning about how the cliffs or nuna gets eroded by the waves because back at home, we could find new ways to prevent our nuna and cliffs from being eroded so that land loss wouldn't be a problem.

-We will begin accepting applications for our 2018 First-Year Academy in September.
-Check back soon!
+We will begin accepting applications for our 2020 First-Year Academy in September 2019.
+Follow us on Facebook and Instagram to stay in touch!

 Students in the North Slope and the Northwest Arctic School Districts are eligible to apply to the GeoFORCE program.
 In addition applicant must: